Diuris pulchella

-Diuris pulchella, commonly called the beautiful donkey orchid is a species of orchid that is endemic to the south-eastern part of the south-west of Western Australia.
+Diuris pulchella, commonly called beautiful donkey orchid is a species of orchid that is endemic to the south-eastern part of the south-west of Western Australia.
 It has two or three leaves at its base and up to five bright yellow and mauve flowers described as "exquisite", "spectacular" and "attractive".
 It grows in shallow soil on granite outcrops near Esperance.

 Description

 Diuris pulchella is a tuberous, perennial herb with two or three linear to lance-shaped leaves, each leaf 100-200 mm long, 6-10 mm wide and folded lengthwise.
 Up to five bright yellow flowers with mauve, green and white markings, 20-40 mm long and 20-30 mm wide are borne on a flowering stem 300-500 mm tall.
 The dorsal sepal projects forwards near its base then curves upwards and is egg-shaped to kidney-shaped, 9-14 mm long and 10-13 mm wide.
 The lateral sepals are linear to lance-shaped, green with purplish markings, 15-22 mm long, about 3 mm wide and turned downwards.
 The petals are more or less erect with an egg-shaped blade 15-18 mm long and 9-11 mm wide on a greenish mauve stalk 5-7 mm long.
 The labellum is 9-10 mm long and has three lobes.
 The centre lobe is wedge-shaped to more or less round or kidney-shaped, 7-10 mm wide and the side lobes are 8-10 mm long and 3-4 mm wide.
 There is a single yellow, ridge-like callus occupying about one-third of the length of the labellum near its base.
 Flowering occurs in August and September.